Ladian

-Most of the population of the village belongs to the Rajput Gujjar and Jat castes.
-The other prevailing casts are Bhatti & Kashmiri.
-The Haqlay, Mehar, Ladi, mians, Padhanas, Kharis, Chandi are the sub casts of Gujjars.
-The name of the village is in reference to Ladi cast.
-It is believed that Ladis built this village and other casts later migrated in.
+Most of the population of the village belongs to the Rajput, Gujjar and Jat castes.
+The other castes are Bhatti and Kashmiri.
+The Haqlay, Mehar, Ladi, Mian, Padhana, Khari, Chandi are Gujjar sub-castes.
+The name of the village refers to the Ladi caste.
+It is believed that the Ladis established the village and other castes migrated here subsequently.

-Agricultural gains are the mainstay of economy.
-Different types of corps are cultivated throughout the entire year.
+Agriculture is the mainstay of the economy.
+Different types of corps are cultivated throughout the year.

 Education

 Literacy Rate of the village is 40%.
 Most of the people are settled in European, America & Arab countries.
 Every year on 6 September, a very graceful army parade is conducted.
 The only road is from Kharin to Kotla Arab Ali Khan.
 This road has an important role from a defence point of view, as this road connects the main cantonment to the border area towards Azad Kashmir.